 Planning Hot Topics

-General Plan / Local Coastal Program Update
+General Plan / Local Coastal Program (LCP) and Zoning Code Update

 Federal Community Development Block Grant (CDBG), HOME, and ESG Programs

 Morro Bay is a participating member of the Urban County Consortium which is comprised of the County of San Luis Obispo and the cities of Morro Bay, Arroyo Grande, Atascadero, Paso Robles, Pismo Beach and San Luis Obispo.
 The Urban County is an entitlement county which receives annual, formula-based grants of CDBG, HOME and ESG funds directly from the U.S. Department of Housing and Urban Development (HUD).
 Applications for community development activities are solicited annually every fall with public participation workshops and funding recommendations forwarded by the City Council to the County Board of Supervisors every winter.

 For guidelines and regulations, visit SLO County Planning.
 For more information, contact Cindy Jacinth, Senior Planner, at 805-772-6577.